nitrologic/forge/forge.md

 * 11 disorder : allow /dos command to run shell : false
 * 12 versioning : allow multiple versions in share history : false

+### /temp

+Set or show the prompt temperature.

+An entropy control, use lower values for focus, higher for creativity.

 ### /share

 Share a file or folder with optional tag.